Decipher/textimage/README.txt

 * Field display formatters for Text and Image fields.
 * Textimage API to generate Textimage images programmatically.
 * Textimage tokens to retrieve URI/URL of generated Textimage images.
-* Integrates with Metatag to use Textimage tokens in meta tags.

 Requirements